danemacmillan/vagrantshell/README.md

 ### Access from Web browser

 Browse to the address at `develop.vagrant.dev` using `HTTP` or `HTTPS`.
 This will work so long as the hosts file has been updated.
-Note that the `SPDY` protocol will be used for secure connections; this is true for both Apache and Nginx.
+Note that the `SPDY` \ `HTTP2` protocol will be used.

-### Adding new vhosts
+### Adding new virtual hosts

 Create a new directory in `sites`.
 Nginx will automatically pick up on it.
 A corresponding `/etc/hosts` entry should exist, otherwise the new directory will